ADDING A FEATURE TO AN APPLICATION

 User Interviews

-I conducted interviews with 8 individuals who have lived with roommates in New York City.
+Before I jumped to making solutions, I first needed to understand the problems that real StreetEasy users face.
+To ground myself in the experiences of users, I conducted user interviews with 8 individuals who have lived with roommates in New York City.
 Of the 8 participants, 7 currently live with a non-familiar roommate and 1 lives alone.
 All users have full time jobs and make between $58,000-$160,000 annually.
 Users were between 23-30 years old.

 Through user interviews, several key themes emerged.